 Where to Ski and Snowboard in Washington

-One of the flagship places to ski and snowboard in Washington, Crystal Mountain is located around two hours east of Tacoma.
-The resort is home to the Mt.
-Rainier Gondola, which takes visitors up 2,400 vertical feet to the summit, with expansive views of the Cascade Range and the gondola’s namesake mountain.
-Nearly half the terrain is ranked intermediate, making Crystal Mountain a solid choice for ski and snowboard enthusiasts.
+One of the flagship places to ski and snowboard in Washington, Crystal Mountain is located around two hours east of Tacoma right outside Mount Rainier National Park.
+The state’s largest ski resort covers 2,600 acres and is home to the Mt.
+Rainier Gondola, which takes visitors up 2,400 vertical feet to the summit for expansive views of the Cascade Range and the gondola’s namesake mountain.
+At the top, you can dine on Pacific Northwest cuisine at Washington’s highest-elevation restaurant, Summit House.

 Loup Loup Ski Bowl & Methow Trails